MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/5-understand-stereokit-ink-application.md

     UI.Model(_model, V.XY(0, UI.LineHeight*2));
     ```

-* **Color swatches**: It Shows a list of color swatches that have been pre-loaded.
+* **Color swatches**: It Shows a color swatches list  that have been pre-loaded.
 Then, check out the SwatchColor function below to see how these color swatches are applied as custom buttons.

   :::image type="content" source="../media/inkcolor.png" alt-text="Screenshot of ink colors in ink tools window.” " lightbox="../media/inkcolor.png":::